jokob-sk/NetAlertX/docs/README.md

 Some additional context:

-* Permanent settings/config is stored in the `pialert.conf` file
+* Permanent settings/config is stored in the `app.conf` file
 * Currently temporary (session?) settings are stored in the `Parameters` DB table as key-value pairs.
 This table is wiped during a container rebuild/restart and its values are re-initialized from cookies/session data from the browser.

 ## 🐛 Submitting an issue or bug